Coding for Combined Block-Symbol Error Correction: Introduction

 We can correct such errors and erasures by imposing that the symbols in such an array constitute a codeword in some suitably chosen code $\Code$ of length $mn$ over $F$.
 The two main ingredients of the code $\Code$ that is proposed in this paper are, on the one hand, a matrix $H_\In$ of size $m \times (mn)$ over $F$, and, on the other hand, a code $\code$ of length $n$ over $F$.
 Namely, an array forms a codeword in $\Code$ if and only if every row of the array is a codeword in $\code$ once the $n$ columns have been transformed by $n$ different bijective mappings $F^m \to F^m$ derived from the matrix $H_\In$.
 The resulting error-correcting coding scheme has the following salient features:

-\begin{itemize} \item It can be seen as a concatenated coding scheme, however with two somewhat non-standard features.
-First, multiple inner codes are used (one for every column encoding), and, second, all these inner codes have rate one.
+\begin{itemize} \item It can be seen as a concatenated coding scheme, however with two somewhat distinctive features.
+First, multiple inner codes are used (one for every column encoding), and, second, all these inner codes have rate one (\ie, the encoders of these inner codes can be considered to be column scramblers).

 \item One can identify a range of code parameters for $\Code$ for which (to the best of our knowledge) the resulting redundancy improves upon the best known.

 \item One can devise efficient decoders for combinations of symbol and block errors and erasures most relevant in practical applications.
 In particular, these decoders are more efficient than a corresponding decoder for a suitably chosen generalized Reed--Solomon (GRS) code of length $mn$ over $F$, assuming such a GRS code exists in the first place.
 (Finding efficient decoders for the general case is still an open problem.) \end{itemize}